ztyyLV/barcode-reader-docs-mobile/programming/android/samples/speed.md

 **LocalizationModes**

 The `LocalizationModes` members are designed for different specified scenarios.
 On the aspect of barcode reading speed, `ONED_FAST_SCAN` is the fastest mode for only one_D barcode scenarios and `SCAN_DIRECTLY` is the best mode for multiple barcode formats scenarios.
-Please read more about the localization modes on the page of parameter `LocalizationModes`.
+Please read more about the localization modes on the page of parameter [`LocalizationModes`]({{ site.parameters_reference }}localization-modes.html).

 **BinarizationModes**

-The fewer binarization modes are set, the faster the barcode reading speed will be.
+The fewer [`BinarizationModes`]({{ site.parameters_reference }}binarization-modes.html) are set, the faster the barcode reading speed will be.
 If the binarization mode is not skipped, the barcode reader will spend some time filling the binary vacancy.
 You can set the `EnableFillBinaryVacancy` value to 0 to disable this activity.
 Please be sure that your app is working with high-quality images if you want to skip filling the vacancy.

 **ScaleDownThreshold**

-Scale-down mode can improve the barcode reading speed by reducing the size of scan area.
-When `ScaleDownThreshold` value is configured, the barcode reader will try to shrink the input image continuously until the size of the image is smaller than the `ScaleDownThreshold` value.
+Parameter [`ScaleDownThreshold`]({{ site.parameters_reference }}scale-down-threshold.html) can improve the barcode reading speed by reducing the size of the scan area.
+When the `ScaleDownThreshold` value is configured, the barcode reader will try to shrink the input image continuously until the size of the image is smaller than the `ScaleDownThreshold` value.

 **Timeout**

-The parameter `Timeout` can not directly reduce the processing time but enable the barcode reader to stop wasting time on decoding a single image.
+The parameter [`Timeout`]({{ site.parameters_reference }}time-out.html) can not directly reduce the processing time but enable the barcode reader to stop wasting time on decoding a single image.
 This parameter will be helpful on video barcode decoding or dealing with a large batch of barcodes.